Tour company: Cruz Andina

 Some problem areas of the tour:

-Every washroom costs there and the fee does not directly reflect in its hygiene quotient.
-I had to use EVERY toilet there as I was on my periods then but the good thing was I still had the option to do so.
+Every washroom costs there and the ticket cost does not directly reflect its hygiene quotient.
+I had to use EVERY toilet there as I was on my periods then (Wish I had moved to menstrual cups before I did) but the good thing was I still had the option to do so.
 I was a bit nervous about the sanitary hygiene before leaving.

 I was really confused if I should take the tour from the Atacama or take a bus to Uyuni and take the tour there.
 I asked random people on the road if they had any idea about the prices.
 Checked online, eventually, I decided to take it from the Atacama just to save time and hassle.
 According to my research, it was not going to make much of difference (I was right, I later checked at Uyuni).
 I ended up spending less money by taking the tour from Atacama.